-Public transport is set to improve in 2024 with a new "transmoor" 171/172 Country Bus service starting on 15th April 2024.
-For the first time in nearly a decade it is possible to get a bus to the central moor for a reasonable walk from Newton Abbot or Exeter.
+The new "transmoor" 171/172 Country Bus service makes it possible to get a bus to the central moor from Newton Abbot or Exeter for a reasonable 5 hour walk during the summer.
 Details of this and other routes are outlined below.

 There are some services that are available all year round.
-The best options out of season, or on week days, are probably the train services to Ivybridge and Okehampton, the 38 bus which goes from Exeter through South Brent to Ivybridge (this was formerly the X38 Exeter to Plymouth).
-From Plymouth there are daily services to Tavistock such as Stagecoach 1 and the Dartline 118 service connects Tavistock to Okehampton.
+The best options out of season, or on week days, are probably the train services to Ivybridge and Okehampton.
+The 38 bus goes from Exeter through Ashburton, Buckfastleigh and South Brent to Ivybridge.
+The 39 bus goes from Exeter to South Brent.
+From Plymouth there are daily services to Tavistock such as Stagecoach 1 and the 118 service connects Tavistock to Okehampton.
 The 173 bus allows a good walk from Chagford with an evening return bus to Exeter.

-For those using services by multiple operators (e.g. Stagecoach, Dartline, Country Bus and Plymouth City Bus), it may be better value to purchase the multi-operator Devon Day Ticket, which is currently £9.60 for adults, £6.40 for children, or £19.20 for families of up to 2 adults and 3 children (prices as of Oct 2023).
+For those using services by multiple operators (e.g. Stagecoach, Dartline, Country Bus and Plymouth City Bus), it may be better value to purchase the multi-operator Devon Day Ticket, which is currently £11 for adults, £7.50 for children, or £22 for families of up to 2 adults and 3 children (prices as of March 2025 - see Devon Day Ticket valid from 2nd March 2025 PDF flier).
+The other option is the Stagecoach Explorer ticket valid on Stagecoach buses and some limited other services including most Country Buses.
+The Explorer is £10.50 Adult, £6.90 Child, £21.00 Group (5 people travelling together).

 There are many good B&Bs and campsites around the moor and wild camping is permitted for back packers.
-Chances are if you want to explore the central moor and you are not based in Plymouth or Tavistock you will now need to stay overnight.
+If you want to explore the central moor out of season and you are not based in Plymouth or Tavistock you may need to stay overnight.
 The two pubs in Princetown have bunk house facilities and the Plume of Feathers has camping facilities at the rear of the pub (re-opened in 2023).
 The Dartmoor National Park website has a useful guide of Campsites and Caravan Parks.
 If you are not a backpacker and you are not familiar with the concept of leave no trace then you will be wanting the comfort and facilities of a campsite.

 The Tavistock Community Transport Association provide a weekday service around Tavistock and a once a month bus to Exeter, Falmouth (via Bodmin & Truro), Barnstaple and Torquay (via Ivybridge) on the first, second, third and fourth Saturdays of the month respectively.
 They advise booking in advance, see Tavistock Country Bus and Tavistock Country Bus Saturday Service.
 There are services on weekdays see Tavistock Country Bus Weekday Timetable.